omkarauti11/MicroserviceMania/README.md

-# Spring boot and Microservice with Kubernates
+# Spring boot and Microservice with Kubernetes (K8s)
 Spring demo with Microservice and Kubernetes